2E0PGS/nbarc/index.md

 The North Bristol Amateur Radio Club was formed over 30 years ago by people interested in Amateur Radio.

-We meet Friday evenings from 7:00pm to 10:00pm at the SHE7 building in Braemar Crescent, Filton, Bristol (behind the HSBC bank).
+We meet Friday evenings from 7:00pm to 10:00pm.

 Activities include training courses, radio operation, talks, contests, constructing and of course socialising.